Dev-Laskowski/Apex-JSON-Engine/README.md

 - **Usage:** Commercial environments and for-profit applications.
 - **Goal:**  Drastically reduce cloud bills and process massive data loads on constrained instances.
 - **Business Case:** Engineered to cut operational overhead.
 The annual license fee is typically covered by your monthly server cost savings within the first few weeks.
+- **License Expiry Behavior:** Apex is engineered for business continuity.
+If a commercial license expires, the engine will not lock your infrastructure.
+Instead, it transitions to standard processing.
+The log will display `UNLICENSED MODE (HYPER PERFORMANCE DEACTIVATED) ❗` and the engine operates without the premium speed-optimization delta.

 #### Inside the Apex-M Engine (High-Efficiency Build-Time Security)